DevExpress/devextreme-documentation/concepts/Getting Started/Widget Basics - Knockout/01 Create and Configure a Widget.md

 		series: { argumentField: 'fruit', valueField: 'total' }
     }"></div>

-As an alternative, you can declare the whole object of UI component options in the view model and pass it to the UI component binding.
+As an alternative, you can declare the whole object of UI component properties in the view model and pass it to the UI component binding.

     <!--JavaScript-->var viewModel = {
         chartOptions: {